HM5207 – Hazardous Material Spill Contingency Plan

 Objective

-This Plan is intended to minimize hazards to human health or the environment from fires, explosions, or any unplanned sudden or non-sudden release of hazardous waste or hazardous waste constituents to air, soil, or surface water.
-The provisions of the plan will be carried out immediately whenever there is a fire, explosion, or release of hazardous waste or hazardous waste constituents which could threaten human health or the environment.
+This Plan aims to minimize hazards to human health or the environment from fires, explosions, or any unplanned sudden or non-sudden release of hazardous waste or hazardous waste constituents to air, soil, or surface water.
+The provisions of the plan will be implemented immediately whenever there is a fire, explosion, or release of hazardous waste or hazardous waste constituents which could threaten human health or the environment.

 Scope

-This shall apply to the Memphis campus of the University of Tennessee Health Science Center (UTHSC).
+This plan applies to the Memphis campus of the University of Tennessee Health Science Center (UTHSC).
 UTHSC departments or sections housed in off-campus facilities should follow the hazardous materials spill contingency plan of their host.
 This plan is maintained by Campus Safety and Emergency Management and is reviewed annually.

 Definitions

-Emergency Hazardous Material Spill – Emergency chemical spills are spills of any hazardous material in a quantity or location that the employee has not been trained to handle.
-These spills are generally more than a liter in volume and involve a highly toxic or reactive compound, present an immediate fire or environmental hazard, or require additional PPE (e.g., respirator) and specialized training to properly clean.
+Emergency Hazardous Material Spill – Spills of any hazardous material in a quantity or location that the employee has not been trained to handle.
+These spills are more than about one liter in volume and involve a highly toxic or reactive compound, present an immediate fire or environmental hazard, or require additional PPE (e.g., respirator) and specialized training to properly clean.

-Non-Emergency Hazardous Material Spill – Spills involving a material, a quantity and in a location that the employee has been trained to handle and for which the employee has appropriate PPE and spill response materials.
-For example, a small spill of a routinely handled chemical reagent on a fume hood benchtop.
+Non-Emergency Hazardous Material Spill – Spills involving a material, a quantity and in a location that the employee has been trained to handle and for which the employee has appropriate PPE and spill response materials (e.g., a small spill of a routinely handled chemical reagent on a fume hood benchtop).

 Roles and Responsibilities